3M is committed to helping teachers, students and parents adapt to new distance learning routines due to the COVID-19 pandemic.

 These simple, at-home experiments conducted by 3M scientists use common household items and are designed to reinforce core scientific principles.
-School systems, educators, parents, and caregivers are encouraged to use this educational content in virtual classrooms and at home.
+School systems, educators, parents, and caregivers are encouraged to use this educational content in classrooms and at home.

 Watch more science experiments designed, and tailored, for kids at home using commonly available items from around your place of living.
-Each experiment includes information on how to include them in your distance learning curriculum.
+Each experiment includes information on how to include them in your curriculum.

 Do different light sources produce different light waves?
 In this activity, you will make a spectroscope, which is a device used for looking at the different colors that make up light.